York Pullman

-York Pullman is a bus operating company based in Rufforth, England.
+York Pullman is a bus operating company based in Rufforth, North Yorkshire, England.
 The first company to use the Pullman name was founded in 1926 by Norman Pearce and Hartas Foxton.
 The Yorkshire Pullman remained in use until the company was deregistered in 2000.

 In 2007 haulage firm K&J Logistics revived the name for use on its excursion programme and open-top tour of York.
+This reconstituted company would expand into bus and coach services in and around North Yorkshire before an agreement was made for the FirstGroup to purchase Pullman in January 2024.